CadenKo/interlake-legsim-2025/setup.md

 sudo apt install mysql-server
 ```

-edit the [config/database.yml](config/database.yml) file. in the default and development sections, change the username to `railsuser` and the password to `root`.

 now go into mysql and create a user with the username `railsuser` and password `root`.

 ```bash